quiltdata/quilt/docs/Walkthrough/Working with the Catalog.md

-The Quilt T4 Catalog is the second half of Quilt T4.
-It provides an interface on top of your S3 bucket that brings T4 features like data packages and search to the web.
+The Quilt Catalog is the second half of Quilt.
+It provides an interface on top of your S3 bucket that brings Quilt features like data packages and search to the web.

 **[To get a hands on demo, check out the public demo catalog](https://allencell.quiltdata.com/b/quilt-example).**

-Note that you can use the T4 Python API without using the catalog product, but they are designed to work together.
+Note that you can use the Quilt Python API without using the catalog product, but they are designed to work together.

 ## Brief tour

-The T4 catalog provides a homepage for your catalog, based on a `README.md` file that you can optionally create at the top of your bucket.
+The Quilt catalog provides a homepage for your catalog, based on a `README.md` file that you can optionally create at the top of your bucket.

 ![](../imgs/catalog_homepage.png)